Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Abstraction: To enable interchangeable or pluggable implementations, isolate components from concrete implementations using interfaces, abstract classes, and dependency injection.

-• Apply the Dependency Inversion Principle (DIP), which permits high-level modules to stay independent of low-level details by relying on abstractions rather than specific implementations.
+• Dependency Inversion Principle (DIP): which permits high-level modules to stay independent of low-level details by relying on abstractions rather than specific implementations.

 • Componentization: To reduce inter-component dependencies and enable independent development and testing, the system should be broken down into smaller, modular components with clearly defined interfaces and responsibilities.

-14. How do you address data consistency and synchronization challenges in distributed systems?
+14. How are data consistency and synchronization challenges addressed in distributed systems?

 Ans: